cozodb/cozo/docs/source/queries.rst

-Concerning stratification, if a rule has aggregations in its head, then any rule that contains it in an atom must be in a higher stratum, unless that rule is the same rule (self-recursion) and all aggregations in its head are meet aggregations.
+Concerning stratification, if a rule has aggregations in its head, then any rule that contains it in an atom must be in a higher stratum, unless that rule is the same rule (self-recursion) and all aggregations in its head are semi-lattice aggregations.

-See the dedicated chapter for the aggregation operators available and more details of what "meet" aggregations mean.
+Consult the dedicated chapter for the aggregation operators available.

 ----------------------------------
-Algorithm application
+Fixed rules
 ----------------------------------

-The final type of named rule, algorithm applications, is specified by the algorithm name, take a specified number of named or stored relations as input relations, and have specific options that you provide.
+The body of a fixed rule starts with the name of the utility or algorithm being applied, then takes a specified number of named or stored relations as its *input relations*, followed by *options* that you provide.
 The following query is a calculation of PageRank::

     ?[] <~ PageRank(:route[], theta: 0.5)

-Algorithm applications are distinguished by the curly arrow ``<~``.
 In the above example, the relation ``:route`` is the single input relation expected.
-Algorithms do not care if an input relation is stored or results from a rule.
+Input relations may be stored relations or relations resulting from rules.
-Each algorithm expects specific shapes of input relations, for example, PageRank expects the first two columns of the relation to denote the source and destination of links in a graph.
-You must consult the documentation for each algorithm to understand its API.
+Each utility/algorithm expects specific shapes of input relations, for example, PageRank expects the first two columns of the relation to denote the source and destination of links in a graph.
+You must consult the documentation for each utility/algorithm to understand its API.
-In algorithm applications, bindings for input relations are usually omitted, but sometimes if they are provided they are interpreted and used in algorithm-specific ways, for example in the DFS algorithm bindings can be used to construct an expression for testing the termination condition.
+In fixed rules, bindings for input relations are usually omitted, but sometimes if they are provided they are interpreted and used in case-specific ways, for example in the DFS algorithm bindings can be used to construct an expression for testing the termination condition.
-In the example, ``theta`` is a parameter of the algorithm, which is an expression evaluating to a constant.
+In the example given above, ``theta`` is an option of the algorithm, which is required by the API to be an expression evaluating to a constant.
-Each algorithm expects specific parameter types; some parameters have default values and may be omitted.
+Each utility/algorithm expects specific types for the options;
+some options have default values and may be omitted.

-Each algorithm has a determinate output arity.
+Each fixed rule has a determinate output arity, deduced from the specific utility/algorithm being applied and the options given.
 Usually, you omit the bindings in the rule head, as we do above, but if you do provide bindings, the arities must match.

-In terms of stratification, each algorithm application lives in its own stratum: it is evaluated after all rules it depends on are completely evaluated, and all rules depending on the output relation of an algorithm start evaluation only after complete evaluation of the algorithm.
-In particular, unlike Horn-clause rules, there is no early termination even if the output relation is for the entry rule.
+In terms of stratification, each fixed rule lives in its own stratum: it is evaluated after all rules it depends on are completely evaluated, and all rules depending on the output relation of a fiex rule start evaluation only after complete evaluation of the fixed rule.
+In particular, unlike inline rules, there is no early termination even if the output relation is for the entry rule.

 -----------------------